Adnuntius/documentation/other-useful-information/header-bidding-implementation.md

 {% hint style="info" %}
 You will have to download the according prebid script for your system from prebid.org: [http://prebid.org/download.html](http://prebid.org/download.html)

-Additionally tou will have to change the variable `adUnits` to the corresponding SSP that you try to connect using the prebid documentation.
+Additionally you will have to change the variable `adUnits` to the corresponding SSP that you try to connect using the prebid documentation.
 {% endhint %}

 Once that is done you will have to add prebid as an _external demand source_ in the ad server, name and description can be of your choosing:

-Go to: **Amin -&gt; Ext.
+Go to: **Admin -&gt; Ext.
 Demand S. -&gt; New**

 ![](../.gitbook/assets/image%20%2814%29.png)

-By it's own the external demand source does not know what ad units it should deliver to, so you will need to replicate the sizes that you have setup in your SSP in order for Adnuntius to make the correct calls.
+By itself the external demand source does not know what ad units it should deliver to, so you will need to replicate the sizes that you have setup in your SSP in order for Adnuntius to make the correct calls.

 Go to: **Inventory -&gt; External Ad units -&gt; new**